ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 ### Empty form

-If you want the form to be initially empty, just pass the schema as in the example above, and it will be filled with default values based on the schema.
+If you want the form to be initially empty, just pass the adapter as in the example above, and the form will be filled with default values based on the schema.
 For example, a `string` field results in an empty string, unless you have set a default.

 ### Populate form from database

-If you want to populate the form, you can send data to the form as the first parameter, schema second, like this:
+If you want to populate the form, you can send data to `superValidate` as the first parameter, adapter second, like this:

 ```ts
 export const load = async ({ params }) => {